If you’re visiting Bolivia, chances are, the Salar de Uyuni (aka the Bolivian Salt Flats or Uyuni Salt Flats) is on your

-What to expect from Salar de Uyuni tours:
+What can you expect from Salar de Uyuni tours?

 Many companies in the town of Uyuni offer salt flat tours.
 If you’re not a planner like me, it’s fairly easy to walk into a tour office upon arrival and book a tour the same day.

 Most tour companies offer one to three-day tours of the salt flats, lakes, and surrounding region.

 If you are short on time and funds and only interested in seeing the salt plains themselves, a one-day tour will suffice.

 Two-day tours add the region’s colorful, mineral lagoons, while in three days, you can see it all – salt flats, lagoons, deserts, and dramatic rock valleys.

 My suggestion is to choose a three-day tour option.
 If you’re going to stay in Uyuni for multiple days, you might as well go big and see all there is to see!

 Group tours or a private tour are also options.
 Private tours are obviously pricier but grant more flexibility; to meet new people and save money, go for the group option!